 Social norms are the unspoken rules that govern how people interact with each other.
 They can vary from culture to culture, and even from group to group within a culture.

-Breaking social norms can sometimes lead to awkward or uncomfortable situations.
+Breaking societal norms can sometimes lead to awkward or uncomfortable situations.
 For example, if you’re in a library where it’s considered rude to talk on your cell phone, and you answer a call, you’ll likely get some disapproving looks from the people around you.

 Understanding the social norms of the place you’re visiting is an important part of cultural etiquette to show respect for the people around you.